AlynxZhou/flipclock/README.md

 ### Linux

-#### With Meson (Recommended)

 1. Install a C compiler, Meson, Ninja, libc, libm, SDL2 and SDL2_ttf.
 2. `mkdir build && cd build && meson setup . .. && meson compile`
 3. `./flipclock -f ../dists/flipclock.ttf`
-4. If you want to install this to your system, it is suggested to build with `mkdir build && cd build && meson setup --prefix=/usr --buildtype=release . .. && meson compile && sudo meson install`.
+4. If you want to install this to your system, you could use `mkdir build && cd build && meson setup --prefix=/usr --buildtype=release . .. && meson compile && sudo meson install`.

 ### Windows

-**NOTICE**: I saw a windows user says "This program has dlls in its folder so it's not simple!" and I got angry.
-Anyone who knows something about compiling, linking and loading won't complain.
-It might be quite hard for some Windows users to understand how complicated building static libraries is and what dynamically libraries are.
-Windows is a horrible platform for developers: no package manager for easy distribution, slowly visual studio, complicated tool chains.
-But thanks to Meson which handles all dirty things for me, it's SDL2 wrap works now and I managed to tweak it to build a static linked program automatically if no pre-built dependency found.
+I saw a windows user says "This program has dlls in its folder so it's not simple!" and I got angry.
+Anyone who knows compiling, linking and loading won't complain.
+It might be quite hard for some Windows users to understand how hard to build static libraries.
+Windows is a horrible platform for developers: there is no package manager so you have to package all dependencies, Visual Studio is slow and complex on adding dependenvies.
+Thanks to Meson which handles all dirty things, its SDL2 wrap works good and I managed to tweak it to build a static linked program automatically if no pre-built dependency found.

-#### With Meson (Recommended)

 1. Install Meson, Ninja, Visual Studio.
 2. Create a prefix directory, for example `d:/flipclock-prefix`, program files will be installed into it.